 Of course, since there are so many smokers and they require health insurance, insurers have no other choice but to offer insurance packages to them or they will end up losing out on a potentially huge customer base.
 Since there is a far greater risk that the smoker’s insurance company will have to pay out for expensive medical treatments due to tobacco use, the only way to recover these costs is to charge smokers more for health insurance.
 Note that insurance companies aren’t just picking on smokers – this general principle applies to other health and lifestyle issues such as pre-existing illnesses, obesity, and other risk factors for future disease.

 So – what’s a smoker to do?
 Well, the best option is to quit smoking!
-This will not only reduce your health insurance premiums, but can also extend your life and prevent serious forms of disease, including emphysema, lung cancer, heart disease and more.
+This will not only reduce your health insurance premiums but can also extend your life and prevent serious forms of diseases, including emphysema, lung cancer, heart disease and more.
 A smoker that is worried more about their health insurance costs than their personal health certainly has their priorities in the wrong order.
 If you are a smoker that currently has health insurance, your insurance will likely cover some of the costs to help you quit, including paying for medical treatments and cessation aids like patches or drug therapy.

 If quitting smoking just isn’t in the cards or you do not currently have health insurance, the next best bet is to do some research to try to find “smoker friendly” insurance companies, which try to offer premiums that aren’t too high for individuals that smoke.
 There are also insurers that have packages of insurance that can reduce health insurance costs when a smoker also purchases life, auto, home or other forms of insurance through them.